 The combination of Levothyroxine and Liothyronine works well to substitute for Nature-Throid or NP Thyroid or WP Thyroid – as long the physician prescribes the correct amounts of these medications.

 Often physicians prescribe too little of T3 (Liothyronine) and too much of T4 (Levothyroxine.).
-And it does not work out.
-Then, the physician and the patient think that the combination of T4 and T3 does not work.
+And it does not work well.
+Then, the physician and the patient think that the combination of T4 and T3 does not work for them.

-Conversion from Nature Throid to Levothyroxine and Cytomel combination?
+Conversion from Nature Throid or NP Thyroid to Levothyroxine and Cytomel combination

-The ratio of T4:T3 is approximately 4:1 in Nature-Throid, NP Thyroid, WP Thyroid and Armour Thyroid.
+The ratio of T4:T3 is approximately 4:1 in Nature-Throid, NP Thyroid, and Armour Thyroid.

 Monitoring T4 and T3 While on an Alternative to Nature Throid, WP Thyroid or NP Thyroid